 As Tough Mudder's head course designer likes to say, jumping into Arctic Enema “is like quickly eating ice cream and getting punched in the balls at the same time.”
-Technically speaking, however, TM's 0-Degree Dumpster of Daze is an industrial sized dumpster filled with ice cold water and ice cubes topped with a barbed wire wooden divider that Mudders must swim under—the long way.
+Technically speaking, however, TM's 0-Degree Dumpster of Daze is an industrial sized dumpster filled with ice cold water and ice cubes with a wooden divider that Mudders must swim under—the long way.
 This might sound tough enough - but the Tough Mudder Obstacle Innovation Lab are constantly striving to push Mudders even harder and in 2017 this is exactly what they've done.

 Arguably TM's most feared obstacle and paradoxically its shortest, there are a few small things to keep in mind to reduce your stress on this sultan of suck.
 So without further ado, here are TMHQ's top tips for warming up to Arctic Enema - The Rebirth.

 The first step toward conquering Arctic Enema is a) coming to the full realisation that it's really, really going to suck and b) knowing that there's no way around it.
 At the start line, accept the pain to come by expecting the pain to come, so when Arctic Enema looms on the horizon your mind says, “This is exactly what I signed up for—bring it.”

 Physical freezing is inevitable—mental freezing is optional.
 When approaching Arctic Enema—do not stop—not to rest, not to think, not to test the water's temperature (hint: it's f#$%&*g cold).
 By waiting, you're not only psyching yourself out, but those around you too.
 Be a leader and remember: the sooner you get in, the sooner you get out.

 Keep 'Em Movin'